 With so much emphasis on sculpted arms and legs, the core may be neglected.
 But paying some attention to your oft-forgotten middle reaps a host of benefits.
-A standard core workout can do wonders for your posture and balance, and helps prevent a host of ills that come with aging.
+A standard core workout like this one from Kaiser Permanente can do wonders for your posture and balance, and helps prevent a host of ills that come with aging.

 When choosing your workout,make sure to incorporate exercises that give equal attention to all the major muscles in your abdomen, including the internal and external obliques and the transverse abdominals.
 And remember, you don’t have to go to the gym to get a strong core; many popular sports and fitness activities work your core as hard – or harder – than the standard gym routine.